thomas-barthelemy/thomas-barthelemy.github.io/_posts/2015-05-25-vagrant-ansible-service-restart.markdown

 I finally had a little time to "fix" a bug that recently shown up:

-When trying to restart a service during a vagrant provisioning with ansible on a Windows host, I was given the following error:
+When trying to restart a service during a vagrant provisioning with Ansible on a Windows host, I was given the following error:

     ==> default: NOTIFIED: [php | restart PHP-FPM] *********************************
     ************